-- Engage the students in a brainstorming activity identifying how social media can negatively impact potential employment opportunities.
-Ask students to read pages 40-41 and do one or more of the following: - o Answer teacher-developed, text-dependent questions about the reading. - o Identify changes/deletions that need to be made to their current social media pages. - Write a paragraph about someone they know or heard about that lost their job as a result of a social media posting.
+- Engage students in a brainstorming activity identifying how social media can negatively impact potential employment opportunities.
+Ask students to read pages 40-41 and do one or more of the following: - o Answer teacher-developed, text-dependent questions about the reading. - Identify changes/deletions that need to be made to their current Facebook pages. - Write a paragraph about someone they know or heard about that lost their job as the result of a social media posting.